open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

  People usually come to the documentation, then to me by email and/or to the community open Slack channel (to allow people to talk to me and to a wider community).
 Some physical interactions occurred when a few current members came through Paris or London and we met to chat in meetings, like what we did in Grenoble in 2022.

-The main topic in terms of organisation would be community, and in particular that I don't want to  be a bottleneck.
+I don't want to be a bottleneck in the community communication.
 If I were to be hit by a bus tomorrow, I still want the community to organize itself.
-Moreover, there are always opportunities to meet with the wider open communities, for example through the ultrasound with echOpen, as well as the wider open imaging wider.
-The community is also lucky enough to have a couple of people who want to drive the topic forward.
-The activist circle would be five to ten people.
-We got an academic paper with a small core community group.
+There are also opportunities to meet with the wider open communities, especially with echOpen, and the wider open imaging community.

+The community is pretty much organic.
+Today, on the Slack are around 240 participants, the community is bigger if you consider people who have an interest for school or an academic project who would be active for 6 months and then leace.
+The activist circle would be five people, the authors of the paper we published.

 {{< /expand >}}
 {{< card2 "Major issues">}}